-Please keep an eye on them as they can burn really fast.
-When you are done with them, remove them from the heat and allow them to cool while you are making the salad.
+Please keep an eye on them, as they can burn really fast.
+When you are done with them, remove them from the heat and allow them to cool while making the salad.

-For this salad we will use baby spinach.
-If you get the baby spinach from the garden, more than sure this spinach will be full of sand and dirt, so you will need to wash and rinse it really well.
+For this salad, we will use baby spinach.
+If you get the baby spinach from the garden, more than sure, this spinach will be full of sand and dirt, so you will need to wash and rinse it very, very well.

-If the baby spinach comes from the grocery store in a bag, I would wash and rinse it as well, even if the label on the bag tells you that it was washed multiple times.
+If the baby spinach comes from the grocery store in a bag, I would still wash and rinse it, even if the label tells you it was washed multiple times.

-How many times you heard on the news about people getting sick from using vegetables bought from grocery store?
+How many times did you hear on the news about people getting sick from using vegetables bought from the grocery store?
 Better to be safe than sorry.

-If the leaves are too big, it is ok to gently cut them in bite size pieces, without crushing them too much.
+If the leaves are too big, it is ok to gently cut them into bite-size pieces without crushing them too much.
 Baby spinach leaves are delicate.

 Step three– Onions and strawberries

-Slice thinly the red onion, or dice it (based on your preference).
+Slice the red onion thinly, or dice it (based on your preference).